-These two examples are from: ‘Assessing the impact of a multiple discrimination provision’ (pdf, link to archived equalities.gov.uk).
+These two examples are from: ‘Assessing the impact of a multiple discrimination provision’ (pdf, archived equalities.gov.uk).

-The Labour government passed s.14 Equality Act (below) to cover ‘intersectional’ multiple discrimination to some extent.
-However, s.14 has not yet been brought into force.
-So what is the position under current law? – in other words under Equality Act 2010 minus s.14.
+The Labour government passed s.14 Equality Act (below) to cover “intersectional” multiple discrimination to some extent.
+However, s.14 has never been brought into force.
+So what is the position under current law – in other words under the Equality Act 2010 without s.14?

 This is the well publicised case brought by the former Countryfile presenter for age and sex discrimination.
 The claimant succeeded in her claim for age discrimination.
 There was held to be no sex discrimination, because the tribunal didn’t think an older man would have been treated better.